fwaris/RTOpenAI/src/Samples/PlanSelection/PlanAssistant/readme.md

 - Client receives the function call message with query.
 - Client converts the natural language query to a Prolog query by invoking another LLM (4o with fallback to o3-mini, for now) to perform the code generation.
-- Client executes the generated Prolog code via the Tau Prolog interpreter which runs in the javßascript engine inside a Maui HybridWebView control.
+- Client executes the generated Prolog code via the Tau Prolog interpreter which runs in the javascript engine inside a Maui HybridWebView control.
 The javascript code loads the plan 'database', which is just a set of Prolog 'facts' in a file, and then finds solutions to the query.
 All of this happens locally in the mobile app.
 - Client sends the query results to server which then generates a speech response from the results.